WellthCare

-Having a claim or service denied by your health plan can be frustrating and financially stressful.
-However, it's important to know that you have a right to appeal-a formal process to request a review of the decision.
-A well-prepared appeal can often reverse a denial, ensuring you receive the benefits you're entitled to.
-This guide will walk you through the steps, timelines, and strategies for a successful appeal, drawing on best practices from ERISA, the Affordable Care Act (ACA), and industry standards.
+Getting a claim or service denied by your health plan is frustrating and expensive.
+But you have a right to appeal — a formal process that requests a review of the decision.
+A well-prepared appeal often reverses a denial, getting you the benefits you're entitled to.
+Here's how to build one, based on ERISA, the ACA, and industry standards.

-Before appealing, understand the reason.
-Common denial reasons include: the service is deemed not medically necessary, it's considered experimental or investigational, you received care out-of-network without authorization, there was a simple coding or clerical error, or the service isn't covered under your plan's specific provisions.
-Your denial letter (called an Explanation of Benefits or EOB) is required by law to state the specific reason and outline your appeal rights.
+Start by understanding why the claim was denied.
+Common reasons: the service isn't medically necessary, it's experimental or investigational, you went out-of-network without authorization, a coding or clerical error, or the service simply isn't covered.
+The denial letter (Explanation of Benefits or EOB) must state the specific reason and your appeal rights.

 Most health plans have a multi-tiered appeal process.
 Acting quickly and methodically is key.

-- Gather Supporting Evidence: This is the most critical step.
-Collect medical records, a letter from your treating physician explaining the medical necessity, peer-reviewed clinical studies supporting the treatment, and any relevant plan language that you believe supports your case.
+2. Gather Supporting Evidence: This is the most important step.
+Collect medical records, a letter from your treating physician explaining the medical necessity, peer-reviewed clinical studies supporting the treatment, and any relevant plan language that supports your case.

 Special Considerations for Employer-Sponsored Plans (ERISA)